xiaochengcike/aweson-deeplearn-MICCAI2018/c-08-stain_norm.md

 Reinhard et al. \[7] proposed a method of color normalization where the mean and standard deviation of each channel of the image are matched to that of the target by means of a set of linear transforms in Lab colorspace.

+### Method
+each image Ii is color quantized using Qct-tree quantization to generate a set of histograms of 255 color protypes H = {H1, H2, ..., Hk}

+Pixels assigned a probability greater than some threshold Tp are used to calculate the examplar color for each stain.